 Competitive strategies for Fair Trade Trade will establish building relationships with technicians in developing countries, provide content to create their content, import commodities, and market them so that customers can affect the feelings of relationships and techies. .
 Each company’s perspective leads them to develop a very different competitive strategy that will increase the business and result in longevity.

 As you consider your company’s competitive strategy, remember to remember your competition.
 Does your area have other cost competitiveness or fair trade business?

 Why do people shop with you instead?
 Perhaps other cost-competitive businesses pay your people a minimum wage when your business finds a way to pay people’s wages.

 Your brand is now competitive with ethical costs, offering business at a low cost without sacrificing ethics.
 It may be that other fair trade traders in this area can tell customers that they know well the artisans.

-Five basic generic competitive business-level strategies set the foundation of optimum long-term growth of a company.
+Five basic generic competitive business-level strategies set the basics for the optimum long-term growth of a company.
 Perhaps a hand sign with each of your artisan’s specially made pieces includes personal notes.

 What are five generic business-level strategies?

 In 1979, five common competitive strategies were introduced by Michael Porter of Harvard Business School and they provide different ways of thinking about how your business can sustain its long-term success.

 Your chosen competitive strategies should make up for your strengths while minimizing the negative effects of your weaknesses.
 Five basic generic competitive business-level strategies on way to the optimum long-term growth of a company.
 Porter’s generic competitive strategies are: